Skip to main content

 Navigate to the Application Insights resource in your resource group.

-Click on the Application map under Investigate in the left-hand menu to view a high-level overview of the application components, their dependencies, and number of calls.
+Select the Application map under Investigate in the menu to view a high-level overview of the application components, their dependencies, and number of calls.

 tip